Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News12/02/2024

-The old elevator with two iron doors that had to be opened and closed by hand took us to the second floor, where the relics of the family of the contractor of the Independence Palace, Mai Hong Que (real name Tran Van Lai - Nam Lai), a famous rich man in Saigon 70 years ago and also a brave commando soldier, were displayed.
+The old elevator with two iron doors that had to be opened and closed by hand took us to the second floor, where the relics of the family of the contractor of the Independence Palace, Mai Hong Que (real name Tran Van Lai - Nam Lai), a famous rich man in Saigon 70 years ago and also a brave special forces soldier, were displayed.

-His life story was partly portrayed through the character Hoang Son, owner of Dong A Paint Company, in the movie Saigon Special Forces, a classic work of Vietnamese Revolutionary Cinema.
+His life story was partly portrayed through the character Hoang Son, owner of Dong A Paint Company in the movie Saigon Special Forces, a classic work of Vietnamese Revolutionary Cinema.

 Visiting the house of the owner of Dong A paint company in 'Saigon Special Forces' - 1